z3no/memory-game/README.md

 ```
 #### JavaScript
 In JavaScript we have to make sure we have a function that will be able to flip the cards,
-a function that checks if the cards are identical so they match and a function that will shuffle all cards at the start but also when you start over.
+a function that checks if the cards are identical so they match and a function that will shuffle all cards at the start but also when you got all matches.